 For the filling...

-16 ounces of whole milk ricotta (with any excess liquid drained/patted dry)
+1 cup whole milk ricotta (with any excess liquid drained/patted dry)

-~2 teaspoons freshly ground black pepper
+1 teaspoon freshly ground black pepper

 Time to shape...

 6. Pinch the edges of each raviolo to seal again and thin out the edges so they cook more evenly.
 Gently transfer to a lightly semolina-floured tray and repeat!